-We entered into an employment agreement with Ms. Anderson, our Chief Executive Officer, on February 15, 2008.
-This employment agreement, as amended on December 22, 2008 and March 11, 2009, provides for a base salary of \$300,000 per year, subject to periodic review.
-Under the employment agreement, Ms. Anderson is also eligible to earn a bonus based on criteria and terms and conditions as may be established by the Board and a grant of restricted stock.
-For information regarding payments made to Ms. Anderson in the year ended December 31, 2017 under our discretionary annual bonus program, see the section titled "-Bonus Plans-2017 Bonus Plan Awards."
+We entered into an employment agreement with Ms. Anderson, our co-founder and Chief Executive Officer, on February 15, 2008, as amended on December 22, 2008 and March 11, 2009.
+The agreement provides for base salary, subject to periodic review.
+Under the employment agreement, Ms. Anderson is also eligible to earn a bonus based on criteria and terms and conditions as may be established by our board of directors and a grant of restricted stock.
+We have also entered into a change of control and severance agreement with Ms. Anderson that provides for certain payments and benefits upon a qualifying termination of employment.
+See "-Potential Payments upon Termination or Change in Control" below for more information.